luisschwab/risc-v/unicycle/README.md

 The [`Program Counter`](#program-counter-register), [`Register File`](#register-file) and [`Data Memory`](#data-memory) are read _combinationally_: if the address changes, the new data appears after some propagation delay, but they are only written to on the rising edge of CLK.
 In this way, a processor can be viwed as a [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine).

-The Unicycle architecture executes a single instruction per cycle, so has no need for _non-architectural_ state, but the cycle time is limited by the slowest instruction, and also needs to have separate instruction and data memory.
-As such, the lower bound for cycle time is defined by the slowest operation possible.
-This makes for a simple yet inneficient CPU.
+The Unicycle CPU executes a single instruction per cycle, so has no need for _non-architectural_ state, but the cycle period floor lower-bounded by the slowest possible instruction.
+It also needs to have separate instruction and data memories.

 ## Design Process